Malaria Vaccine

 3 mins

-The World Health Organization (WHO) has been at the forefront of efforts to develop an effective malaria vaccine, with a goal to achieve this by 2025.
-Currently, two malaria vaccines, RTS,S and R21, are recommended for use in children living in areas with moderate to high malaria transmission.
-These vaccines have been shown to reduce uncomplicated malaria by about 40%, severe malaria by 30%, and all-cause mortality by 13%[3][4].
+On the vaccine front, there have been notable updates.
+Currently, two malaria vaccines are recommended for use in children living in areas with moderate to high malaria transmission.
+The RTS,S/AS01 vaccine, approved by the WHO in 2021, and the R21/Matrix-M vaccine, approved in 2023, have shown efficacy in reducing uncomplicated malaria by about 40%, severe malaria by 30%, and all-cause mortality by 13%[2][4].

 Show More Show Less